-You may only submit your dissertation or thesis after your defense has been completed and your Dissertation Committee has submitted the Report of the Examining Committee and Approval Sheet to the Graduate School.
+You may only submit your dissertation or thesis after your defense has been completed and your Dissertation Committee has submitted the Report of the Examining Committee and Approval Sheet to the School of Graduate Studies.
 You may not submit a draft thesis or dissertation to ProQuest; the document you submit must be identical to the one you successfully defended.
-The Graduate School will not evaluate any thesis or dissertation document submitted before receipt of the Report of the Examining Committee.
+The School of Graduate Studies will not evaluate any thesis or dissertation document submitted before receipt of the Report of the Examining Committee.